Subscribe hereRSS of IELTS-Blog.com via RSS or via email Help

 IELTS Speaking tips

-If your goal is Band 6, you don’t have to speak a complex English – just don’t make mistakes in the simple English.
+If your goal is Band 6, you don’t have to speak advanced English – just don’t make mistakes in the simple English.

 No one will judge you on your ideas, only on your English.
-If there is a movie you can’t describe (your favorite) and there’s a movie can describe (that you have recently seen) – choose the second one.
-They are not interested in the truth, only in your English.
+If there is a movie you can’t describe (your favorite) and there’s a movie CAN describe (that you have recently seen) – choose the second one.
+The examiners are not interested in the truth, they just need to hear you speak.

-You have to think about what and HOW you are going to say.
+You have to think about what you’re going to say and HOW you are going to say it.

 Expose yourself to as much English as you can.
 Not just to learn new words and phrases, but also to practice until you master them.